The most common cancer in men in the United States is prostate cancer. It impacts one in eight men, and your risk increases as you age.

 The two most common prostate cancer side effects are urinary incontinence and sexual dysfunction.
 You may also experience:

-Cancer and cancer treatment don't just affect your body.
+Cancer and treatment for prostate cancer don't just affect your body.
 They also impact your emotional and mental well-being.
 As a result, you may struggle with these psychological side effects during treatment:

 What Role Do Support Networks Play In Your Treatment?